 - Leave the funds on an exchange.

-Option #2 means that you transfer the funds to GDAX ahead of any market correction.
+Option #2 means that you transfer the funds to an exchange ahead of any market correction.
 The advantage of having the funds on the exchange ahead of time is that you can immediately pull the trigger on a purchase.
 You’ll also be able to use limit orders to setup automatic purchases if the price falls to your pre-defined levels.

 I always like to setup at least one ridiculously pessimistic price level, as I don’t want to be caught out and unable to take advantage of a major correction.
 You might never see those prices, but I like to be ready just-in-case.

 “Buy when there’s blood in the streets, even if the blood is your own” – Baron Rothschild

 “Be fearful when others are greedy and greedy when others are fearful” – Warren Buffett

 ‘Buying the dip’ seems to be a strategy which many preach but do not practice.